 PLEASE READ THIS AGREEMENT CAREFULLY

-The Terms of Representation, (hereafter referred to as the "Agreement") as described below, is a formal legal contract for legal services between DAEH LAW (hereafter referred to as the "Attorney") and the party seeking services from DAEH LAW (hereafter referred to as the "Client").
+The Terms of Service & Representation, (hereafter referred to as the "Agreement") as described below, is a formal legal contract for professional services between DAEH LAW (hereafter referred to as the "Attorney") and you, the party seeking the services from DAEH LAW (hereafter referred to as the "Client").
 This Agreement protects you, the Client, and us, the Attorney, and is primarily intended to prevent any confusion, misunderstandings, or disagreements between us.
-It’s important to note that this Agreement varies the law otherwise applicable to attorney liens and resolution of fee disputes so it’s important that you read it thoroughly and understand all of its terms and conditions since it affects your legal rights after you receive any services from us.
-If you do not understand this Agreement or any of its contents, or if this Agreement does not contain all the terms and conditions discussed, please call it to the Attorney’s attention and be sure this Agreement contains all terms you believe are in effect between the Client and Attorney.
-You have an absolute right to discuss this Agreement with independent counsel (or any other advisor) before entering into this Agreement and we encourage you to do so, especially if you have any questions, concerns, or reservations.
+It’s important to note that this Agreement varies the law otherwise applicable to attorney liens and the resolution of fee disputes so it’s important that you read it thoroughly and understand all of its terms and conditions since it affects your legal rights after you receive any services from us.
+If you do not understand this Agreement or any of its contents, or if this Agreement does not contain all the terms and conditions discussed, please call it to our attention.
+You have an absolute right to discuss this Agreement with independent counsel (or any other advisor if you like) before entering into this arrangement and we encourage you to do so, especially if you have any questions, concerns, or reservations.

 ACKNOWLEDGMENT & AGREEMENT TO TERMS OF REPRESENTATION

-By moving forward and retaining any services from the Attorney, i.e., DAEH LAW, or its employees, agents, representatives, affiliates, or related parties, the Client and Guarantor hereby acknowledge and affirm that he/she/it/they has/have read and understood this Agreement in its entirety and understand all of the terms and conditions or retaining our representation and has/have discussed any questions or concerns regarding the Terms of Representation's contents with the Attorney or outside professionals.
-By receiving any assistance, advice, guidance, counsel, or other services from the Attorney, the Client and Guarantor hereby acknowledge and affirm that he/she/it/they fully understand and agree to the terms and conditions of the Terms of Representation and willingly and voluntarily agree to retain the services of the Attorney in accordance with the conditions outlined in the Terms of Representation.
+By moving forward and retaining any services from the Attorney, i.e., DAEH LAW, or its employees, agents, representatives, affiliates, or related parties, the Client and Guarantor hereby acknowledge and affirm that he/she/it/they has/have read and understood this Agreement in its entirety and understand all of the terms and conditions or retaining our representation and has/have discussed any questions or concerns regarding the Terms of Service & Representation's contents with the Attorney or outside professionals.
+By receiving any assistance, advice, guidance, counsel, or other services from the Attorney, the Client and Guarantor hereby acknowledge and affirm that he/she/it/they fully understand and agree to the terms and conditions of the Terms of Service & Representation and willingly and voluntarily agree to retain the services of the Attorney in accordance with the conditions outlined in the Terms of Service & Representation.

 SCOPE OF THE ENGAGEMENT